 Low spots are uneven dips in a flat concrete floor.
-They are caused by installation mis-steps.
+They are caused by installation mis-steps (read about mis-steps on Concrete is Better).
 For your safety and to stop the damage, you should fix garage floor low spots.

 How do you fix a garage floor low spot?
 Use a de-greaser to remove oil from the surface.
 Use a wire brush, or a grinder or an acid-substitute, to prepare the concrete.
 For large areas use a floor buffer with a grinding attachment.
 Vacuum up loose material.
 Trowel a patch kit onto the surface.

 Clean Any Large Gunk First and Use an Oil Cleaning Solution